 About The Author

-Matej Rumanovský (1994) studied journalism at the Faculty of Philosophy of the Comenius University in Bratislava.
-He writes mainly short stories, novels and blogs.
+Matej Rumanovský (1994) graduated in journalism at the Faculty of Arts of Comenius University in Bratislava, but writing and working with text have accompanied him throughout his life.

 Why I Write?